 We use a reward system in which each child receives a gold star every day.
 If they do something out of the ordinary or an act of kindness, they receive another star.
 But if they misbehave, they receive no star, and in its place, a fault.
 Faults are the disciplinary system for misbehaving.
-When they receive three faults, they are given a detention.
-On the other hand, the stars the children accumulate daily from behaving well are saved up to “buy” items from the reward cabinet.
-Each item in the cabinet, such as games, stuffed animals, toy cars, and jump ropes, has a different cost, and every Monday the children are given an opportunity to make a purchase using their stars.
-They can even buy a meal from a favorite nearby restaurant, Pollo Campero.
-The older children also have options such as blow dryers, belts, or makeup.
+On the other hand, the stars the children accumulate daily from behaving well are saved up to "buy" items from the reward cabinet.
 This system has had great results.
-Also, at the end of the year, the children who have the best results from each grade are rewarded with an even bigger prize, which is chosen by the leaders of the orphanage.
-This is often an exciting outing like ziplining or going to a theme park.
+Also, at the end of the year, the children who have the best results from each grade are rewarded with an even bigger prize.
+This is often an exciting outing like a trampoline park or theme park.

 Breaking the Cycle of Poverty Through Education